Six of Crows: Plot

-Upon reaching Fjerda, two Grisha on jurda parem attack the group.
-The crew prevails, but Nina recognizes one of their assailants as an old friend and, troubled by the two Grisha's deaths, decides to stay behind to bury them.
-Matthias assists, letting them finally talk about her betrayal.
-Nina had been a Grisha soldier of the Ravkan Second Army captured by Matthias with his Fjerdan drüskelle party and put on a ship to Fjerda for trial and eventual execution.
+Upon reaching Fjerda, Nina and Matthias are finally able to talk about her betrayal.
+Nina had been a Grisha soldier captured by Matthias with his Fjerdan drüskelle party and put on a ship to Fjerda for trial and eventual execution.
 The ship sank during a storm, and Matthias and Nina fell in love while trying to find civilization.
-When they arrived at a city, Nina was questioned by Grisha spies about her drüskelle companion.
-To save Matthias from her compatriots, Nina reported him as a slave trader to a Kerch citizen in the harbor, unaware that Matthias would be imprisoned in Hellgate immediately after reaching Ketterdam.
+When they arrived at a city, Nina was questioned by Grisha spies and, to save Matthias from her compatriots, Nina reported him as a slave trader to a Kerch citizen in the harbor, unaware that Matthias would be imprisoned in Hellgate.
 Instead of returning to Ravka, Nina stayed in Ketterdam to try and free him.
 Matthias reconciles with Nina upon learning the truth, and they agree to kill Yul-Bayur, both acknowledging that jurda parem is a threat to Grisha and Fjerdans alike.